-Article (26) Honorary Board:
+Article (26): Honorary Board

 - 1. Each semester The President issues the names of students listed in the honorary board of the University.
 This includes names of students who have obtained semester averages of 92% and above, and the University honours them in a way that it deems appropriate. - 2.
 The Dean places the names of the students who have obtained semester averages of 85% and above on the honorary board of the College, and notes this in their academic transcript, provided their load of study is no less than 12 credit hours. - 3.
-The bylaws of the Honorary Board of the Excellent Students in the Applied Science University are applied to the students listed in the above Clauses 1 and 2.
+The bylaw of the Honorary Board of the Excellent Students in the Applied Science University is applied to the students listed in the above Clauses 1 and 2.

-Article (27) Academic Warning (placing the student under probation and dismissal):
+Article (27): Academic Warning and Dismissal